hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

 Only a valid EORI or TCUIN shall be used.
-The EORI shall be validated only by EU MS. The TCUIN<br />
-shall be validated by EU MS and by the country where the TCUIN is defined.
+The EORI shall be validated only by EU MS. The TCUIN shall be validated by EU MS and by the country where the TCUIN is defined.

 **Technical Description**